Frequently Asked Questions for Out-of-State Students

 Q: What honors courses or programs are available?

-A: UC Santa Cruz offers a variety of honors and enrichment programs, including the UCSC Scholars Program; departmental and division honors and intensive programs; college honors; field studies and internships; international, national, statewide, and UC-wide honor societies; intensive programs of study, and other campuswide programs.
+A: UC Santa Cruz offers a variety of honors and enrichment programs, including the UCSC College Scholars Program; departmental and division honors and intensive programs; college honors; field studies and internships; international, national, statewide, and UC-wide honor societies; intensive programs of study, and other campuswide programs.

 For further information about these opportunities, see the Undergraduate Honors Program web site.